camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - Traffic is routed to the active region, which now can't be served anymore
 - The workflow engine will stop processing due to the loss of the quorum

-Looking at it from a high-level point of view, the following should be considered:
+The following high-level steps need to be taken in case of the active region loss:

 - Follow the [operational procedure](<!-- TODO: Link -->) to temporarily recover from the region loss and unblock the workflow engine
 - Reroute traffic to the passive region that will now become the new active region
 - Due to the loss of data in Operate and Tasklist, you'll have to:
-  - reassign tasks in Tasklist
+  - reassign uncompleted tasks in Tasklist
   - recreate batch operations in Operate
 - Follow the [operational procedure](<!-- TODO: Link -->) to recreate a new permanent region that will become your new passive region